Implementing fault-tolerant scenarios for NAT VMs

 Warning

-Terraform will permanently delete all the resources: networks, subnets, VMs, load balancer, etc.
+Terraform will permanently delete all resources, such as networks, subnets, VMs, load balancer, etc.